xiaoboCASIA/SV-X-Softmax/README.md

 ## Others
-1. Note that our new loss is based on the well-clean training sets, when facing new datasets, one may need to clean them.
+1. Note that our new loss is based on the well-cleaned training sets, when facing new datasets, one may need to clean them.
 2. On the small test set like LFW, the improvement may not be obvious.
 It may be better to see the comparision on MegaFace or more large-scale test set.
 3. Both training from stratch and finetuning are ok.
 One may try more training strategies.
+4. We won the **1st** place in [RLQ](https://www.forlq.org/) challenge (all four tracks) and **2st** place in [LFR](http://www.insightface-challenge.com/overview) challenge (deepglint-large track)

 ## Citation
 If you find SV-X-Softmax helps your research, please cite our paper: